anjrv/edr_report/final_project.md

 \doublespacing

-After lowering our garbage collection footprint by replacing unneeded memory allocation with preallocated static memory we saw the measurement standard deviation drop into the `1ms` range which is the limit of accuracy provided by the standard Android system clock.
+After lowering our garbage collection footprint by replacing unneeded memory allocation with preallocated static memory we saw the measurement standard deviation drop into the `1 ms` range which is the limit of accuracy provided by the standard Android system clock.
 If needed it would theoretically be possible to reduce measurement deviation further by running the application under system privileges or by providing a binary written in a language with manual garbage collection.
 Even with these changes, perfect measurement timing is likely not possible, the core interface for accessing the sensors of the device do not promise perfect accuracy \cite{sensors}.

 ## 2.2 Problems with Power Saving